ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ![Solidity Experience Level](/img/2023/02/sol_experience.png)

-As in previous years, Solidity remains to appear rather easy to learn with 21.2% of respondents feeling productive in less than a month and 39.3% in less than half a year.
+As in previous years, Solidity appears rather easy to learn, with 21.2% of respondents feeling productive in less than a month and 39.3% in less than half a year.

 8.1% needed more than a year to feel comfortable with the language.

-17.8% don't feel productive yet, out of which more than 74.2% are beginners and have been using Solidity for 6 months or less, 47% even less than three months.
+17.8% don't feel productive yet, out of which more than 74.2% are beginners and have been using Solidity for 6 months or less, and 47% even less than three months.

 ![Time to Productiveness](/img/2023/02/sol_productivity.png)